webdetails/cdc/README.md

 * Restart pentaho server

-* Check if the settings screen are satisfactory.
+* Check on settings screen if they are satisfactory.
 Usually the defaults work fine.

 ![CDC settings](http://www.webdetails.pt/cdc/cdc-settings.png)